grafana/k6-docs/src/data/markdown/docs/01 guides/03 Test authoring/01 test builder.md

 ## Test builder features

 We are continuously improving and adding new capabilities to the test builder.
-A few of the most relevant options are:
+A few of the most prominent features are:

 **Test configuration**